TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   will take up 2 total GPU "slots" (either on the same or two different GPUs, as determined by CTest).

-* The underlying test executables themselves must be set up read in the `CTest Resource Allocation Environment Variables`_ set specifically by ``ctest`` on the fly for each test and run on the specific GPUs specified in those environment variables.
-(If the project is using a ``Kokkos`` back-end implementation for running CUDA code on the GPU then this will work automatically since ``Kokkos`` is set up to automatically look for these CTest-set environment variables.)
+* The underlying test executables/scripts themselves must be set up to read in the `CTest Resource Allocation Environment Variables`_ set specifically by ``ctest`` on the fly for each test and then must run on the specific GPUs specified in those environment variables.
+(If the project is using a Kokkos back-end implementation for running CUDA code on the GPU then this will work automatically since Kokkos is set up to automatically look for these CTest-set environment variables.
+Without this CTest and TriBITS implementation, when running 2-rank MPI tests on a node with 4 GPUs, Kokkos would just utilize the first two GPUs and leave the other two GPUs idle.
+  One when running 1-rank MPI tests, Kokkos would only utilize the first GPU and leave the last three GPUs idle.)

 * The option ``<Project>_AUTOGENERATE_TEST_RESOURCE_FILE=ON`` sets the
   built-in CMake variable ``CTEST_RESOURCE_SPEC_FILE`` to point to the